The Trojan War as described magnificently in Homer’s Iliad is so vivid that it is considered by many as historical fact and not simply an epic poem.

 They explored the land across the Aegean looking for new territories, either as merchants or as potential conquerors.

-In the 11th century they joined with the “Sea Peoples,” who descended first on Cyprus, then on the Levant and Egypt, and settled in the Philistine country, today’s coastal Israel.
+In the 11th century, they joined with the “Sea Peoples,” who descended first on Cyprus and then on the Levant and Egypt, finally settling in the Philistine country, today’s coastal Israel.

 According to Strauss, the Trojan War probably took place sometime between 1230 and 1180 BC, more likely between 1210 and 1180.